Reporting of outcomes

 - entities with a CDAB:

-- include a footnote to explain which depreciation/amortisation expenses have been included and why.
+- include a footnote to explain which depreciation expenses have been included and why.

-- the note must only show depreciation/amortisation expenses related to right-of-use (ROU) leased assets and the lease principal repayment amount, excluding the amounts recovered through cost recovery arrangements.
+- lease principal repayments cash amount, excluding the amounts recovered through cost recovery arrangements.

-No other expenses must be shown in the note – it may impair user’s understanding of the entity’s operating surplus or deficit.
+No other expenses are shown in the note as it may impair the user’s understanding of the entity’s operating surplus or deficit.